-This article explains the six major violations on the AdSense policy, which may make Google block, disable, or ban your AdSense account.
+This article explains the six major violations of the AdSense policy, which may make Google block, disable, or ban your AdSense account.

 So many bloggers and online business owners have made it big with the AdSense program.
-Today most people involved in online business depends mainly on Google AdSense to build their online income.
+Today most people involved in online business depend mainly on Google AdSense to build their online income.

 But the big issue is that Google is kicking people out of its AdSense.
 Most time when they do this, they ended up not giving the full reason for their action.

 They only notify you via an email, letting you know that your AdSense account has been banned, suspended, blocked, or disabled – with “lots of stories.”